Password strength: Examples of weak passwords

 There are many other ways a password can be weak, corresponding to the strengths of various attack schemes; the core principle is that a password should have high entropy (usually taken to be equivalent to randomness) and not be readily derivable by any "clever" pattern, nor should passwords be mixed with information identifying the user.
-On-line services often provide a restore password function that a hacker can figure out and by doing so bypass a password.
-Choosing hard-to-guess restore password questions can further secure the password.
+Online services often provide a restore password function that a hacker can figure out and by doing so bypass a password.